 Ms. Bowen holds a J.D. degree from the George Washington University School of Law and a B.A.in French and English from the University of Northern Iowa.

-With 30 years of experience in the federal government, first with the Access Board, then with the Department of Justice, Irene Bowen has developed an understanding of both the big pictures and the details of the ADA, the ABA, 504, and other federal access laws and standards by being actively involved in writing, interpreting, and enforcing them.
+With 30 years of experience in the federal government, first with the Access Board, then with the Department of Justice, Irene Bowen has developed an understanding of both the big picture and the details of the ADA, the ABA [Architectural Barriers Act], 504, and other federal access laws and standards by being actively involved in writing, interpreting, and enforcing them.
 From that experience she has developed a level of understanding and insights that are unmatched by other consultants.
 Her knowledge of which laws and standards apply to her client’s situations, the details of those laws and her creative approach to solutions makes her an invaluable asset on large, high profile, or complicated matters.
-As a trainer, Irene gets high marks from workshop participants because she’s organized with practical examples, knowledgeable of the logic and both sides of questions, and she brings exceptional credibility from 30 years in high level positions at DOJ and The Access Board.
+As a trainer, Irene gets high marks from workshop participants because she’s organized with practical examples, knowledgeable of the logic and both sides of questions, and she brings exceptional credibility from 30 years in high level positions at DOJ and the Access Board.

 James L.E.
 Terry, AIA, CEO